Tools & Workflow

 • Structured learning curriculum

-• Peer feedback from other designers
+• Peer feedback and professional mentorship

 • Community support and networking